 But as a digital nomad, living abroad and also needing to work, life isn’t quite so simple.
 You need slightly more presentable clothes for meetings, more gear to get work done, and you’re actually living in places longer instead of just passing through.

-- Currently, I’m back to just the 35L backpack life.
-This is partly driven by Covid concerns – traveling these days is pretty stressful as it is, and I didn’t know exactly where I would end up.
-Plus it was summer when I departed, which makes packing light a whole lot easier.
+- Just the 35L backpack life.
+This was partly driven by Covid concerns – traveling these days is pretty stressful as it is, and I didn’t know exactly where I would end up when I left the US in July 2020.
+Plus it was summer when I departed, which made packing light a whole lot easier.
 Winter climates and the minimalist digital nomad life don’t really mix.
-But now I’ve been in Split, Croatia for 5 months and counting, living in a lovely apartment.
-I’ve been able to buy a few more things and have more than three outfits again.
-(Not that there’s anywhere to go in those outfits except down to the pier for an alfresco beer, but I digress.)

 Which bag option should you pick?
 I can’t tell you that.
-I will say, as a writer having a smaller bag is no problem for me as I don’t require gear other than a laptop, but that’s not true for other digital nomad jobs.
+I will say, as a writer having a smaller bag is no problem for me as I don’t require gear other than a laptop, but that might not be true for other digital nomads.
 Plus if you have a traveling companion to help you with your bags, those stairs can seem less onerous.

-I adore my Tortuga Outbreaker (not an ad, I’m just truly obsessed with it) and think it’s a perfect digital nomad backpack.
+I adore my 35L Tortuga Outbreaker and think it’s a perfect digital nomad backpack.
 It looks sharper than a typical backpack and has tons of compartments for all your gear and tech.
-Plus it really takes a beating well.
+It’s also comfortable to carry, and fits in the overhead compartments of even budget European carriers with no issue.
+Plus it really takes a beating well – I’ve used it and abused it for 3+ years and it’s still going strong.

 Don’t Miss: Digital Nomad Lifestyle Basics